HabitatFramework/UserGuide/interface/interface.rst

 	Details Tab

 * ‘BAP Habitats’ is automatically updated based upon the habitat code selected on the ‘IHS’ tab.
 For new BAPhabitats, ‘Determination Quality’ and ‘Interpretation Quality’ must be entered.
-* ‘Potential BAP Habitats’ allows you to define other BAP habitats which may also be present within the BAP habitat.
+* ‘Potential BAP Habitats’ allows users to define other BAP habitats which may also be present within the BAP habitat.
 An INCID may have a potential BAP habitat even if no BAP habitats are present.
-* ‘General Comments’ is a text field which allows you to enter any additional comments up to 254 characters.
+* ‘General Comments’ is a text field which allows users to enter any additional comments up to 254 characters.
 * ‘Maps’ contains two drop-down lists:
 * ‘Boundary Map’ defines the source data used to identify the boundary.
 * ‘Digitisation Map’ defines the map data used to digitise the boundary.
-* ‘BiositeName’ is a text field which allows you to enter the name of the biosite.
+* ‘BiositeName’ is a text field which allows users to enter the name of the biosite.

 Sources Tab
 -----------